NeedMoreVolume/environ/README.md

 # Environ

-Environ started as a library to facilitate loading values for a struct by tags, where the tags define the rules for a value and where it can be loaded from.
-Environ has now grown to become an environment management tool in golang.
+## Library

-This consists of two main sections.
-The library section for config management in code, and the CLI tool to facilitate env-file management.
+There are two main components of environ.
+The library which facilitates config management in code, and the CLI tool to facilitate environment management.
-The library documentation can be found in the README in the library directory.
+This is the library documentation.
 The CLI tool documentation can be found in the README in the cmd/environ directory.

-## Tags
+### Tags

 The library supports the following tags:
 -  `env`: used to denote the key for loading an environment variable value